rfp55-sdc-OldMan/Atelier-API/README.md

 This API service is initially created with one Express server and one PostgreSQL database.

-## Performance Metrics
+## Local Performance Metrics

-- Local testing confirmed the system capacity to be at least 100 requests per second.
+- Local testing confirmed the system capacity to be 100 requests per second.

 - Average query speed for each endpoint is 20ms.

-- The server and database are each deployed to an AWS EC2 instance for stress-testing.

 ## Stress Testing

-Loader.io was used for stress-testing.
+The server and database is each deployed to an AWS EC2 instance for stress-testing using Loader.io.

 With one server in place: